-For a period of 12 months from the date of purchase, or a maximum of 18 months from the date of manufacture, Gentex warrants to you, the original consumer purchaser, that your Smoke Alarm will be free from defects in workmanship, materials, and construction under normal use and service.
-If a defect in workmanship, materials, or construction should cause your Smoke Alarm to become inoperable within the warranty period, Gentex will replair your Smoke Alarm or furnish you with a new or rebuilt replacement Smoke Alarm without charge to you except for postage required to return the Smoke Alarm to us.
+For a period of 12 months from the date of purchase, or a maximum of 18 months from the date of manufacture Gentex warrants to you, the original consumer purchaser, that your Smoke Alarm will be free from defects in workmanship, materials, and construction under normal use and service.
+If a defect in workmanship, materials, workmanship, materials, and construction under normal use and service.
+If a defect in workmanship, materials, or construction should cause your Smoke Alarm to become inoperable within the warranty period, Gentex will repair your Smoke Alarm or furnish you with a new or rebuilt replacement Smoke Alarm without charge to you except for postage required to return the Smoke Alarm to us.
 Your repaired or replacement Smoke Alarm will be returned to you free of charge and it will be covered under this warranty for the balance of the warranty period.
-This warranty is void if our inspection of your Smoke Alarm shows that the damage or failure was caused by abuse, misuse, abnormal usage, faulty installation, improper maintenance, or repairs other than those performed by us.
+This warranty is void if our inspection of your Smoke Alarm shows that the damage or failure was caused by abuse, misuse, abnormal usage, faulty installation, improper maintenance, or repairs other than those performed

-ANY WARRANTIES IMPLIED UNDER ANY STATE LAW, INCLUDING IMPLIED WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE, APPLY ONLY FOR THE WARRANTY PERIOD SPECIFIED ABOVE.
+ANY WARRANTIES IMPLIED LINDER ANY STATE LAW INCLUDING IMPLIED WARRANTIES OF MER-ANY WARRANTIES IMPLIED UNDER ANY STATE LAW, INCLUDING IMPLIED WARRANTIES OF MER-CHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE, APPLY ONLY FOR THE WARRANTY PERIOD SPECIFIED ABOVE.
 PLEASE NOTE THAT SOME STATES DO NOT ALLOW LIMITATIONS ON HOW LONG AN IMPLIED WARRANTY LASTS, SO THE ABOVE EXCLUSION MAY NOT APPLY TO YOU.

 GENTEX WILL NOT BE LIABLE FOR ANY LOSS, DAMAGE, INCIDENTAL OR CONSEQUENTIAL DAMAGES OF ANY KIND ARISING IN CONNECTION WITH THE SALE, USE, OR REPAIR OF THIS SMOKE ALARM.
 PLEASE NOTE THAT SOME STATES DO NOT ALLOW THE EXCLUSION OR LIMITATION OF INCIDENTAL OR CONSEQUENTIAL DAMAGES.
-SO THE ABOVE EXCLUSION MAY NOT APPLY TO YOU.
+SO THE ABOVE EXCLUSION MAY NOT

 If a defect in workmanship, materials, or construction should cause your Smoke Alarm to become inoperable within the warranty period, you must return the Smoke Alarm to Gentex postage prepaid.
 You must also pack the Smoke Alarm to minimize the risk of it being damaged in transit.
 You must also enclose a return address.
-Smoke Alarms returned for warranty service should be sent to: Gentex Corporation, 10985 Chicago Drive, Zeeland, MI 49464.
+Smoke Alarm seturned for warranty service should be sent to: Gentex Corporation, 10985 Chicago Drive, Zeeland, MI 49464.